 Authors: Ariel Rawson*, The Ohio State University

-Topics: Anthropocene, Cultural and Political Ecology, Ethnicity and Race
+Topics: Cultural and Political Ecology, Anthropocene, Medical and Health Geography

 Session Type: Paper